 That evening we headed to YuYuan Garden and Market to check out these "Lanterns" everyone was talking about.
 And there were lanterns... and then some!
 The whole place was lit up like the fourth of July!
 And Monkeys (as it is now the year of the Monkey) were EVERYWHERE!
-As well as other images of the zodiac, and famous Chinese historical and fabled characters.
+As well as other images of the zodiac, and famous Chinese historical and folklore characters.

 We strolled the bedazzled market streets, shopped a bit, and enjoyed some tánghúlu (糖葫芦 alternatively named bingtanghulu or literally, "rock sugar bottle gourd" is found all over China.
 It’s hawthorn, strawberries, kiwi, mandarin oranges, or whatever other fruit on a stick and covered in a hardened candy glaze.
 Basically your daily vitamin C intake, and diabetes all on one to-go stick of deliciousness.)
 According to my local coworkers the main way to celebrate the New Year is to eat.
 A lot.
 It was difficult... but we did our best to culturally integrate and adapt to this demanding festive custom.

 Our next stop was Jade Buddha Temple.
 We enjoyed some music provided by the temple monks, and walked the quiet grounds before heading upstairs to see the Jade Buddha.
-We're not really allowed to take pictures, so I jacked this off a google image search... classy, I know.
+We're not really allowed to take pictures, so I "borrowed" this off a google image search... classy, I know.
 The statue is 100% jade, the room smells wonderfully of incense, it's peaceful, and it's kept at a cozy temperature.
 Really, it just makes you want to curl up and take a nap... which probably explains why I love it so much.
 Around the entire ceiling are miniature Buddhas and intricately carved and painted tiles with symbolic images and Chinese characters.
 In front of Buddha is a large, beautiful table arranged with flowers, relics, and the days offerings of fruits, oils, etc...

+"Welcome to the real world.
 It sucks.
-You're gonna love it."
+You're gonna love it." |

-Following this trek we proceeded to the Friends Cafe for a pick-me-up and short rest on the couch before heading back out into the world.
+Following this trek we proceeded to the Friends Café for a pick-me-up and short rest on the couch before heading back out into the world.
 We couldn't stay for long, as they were closing early for a private party which turned out to be a surprise wedding proposal.
-Once we learned that we were more than happy to leave before we had planned.
+Once we learned that, we were more than happy to leave before we had planned.
 So, in the name of love, we departed as we allowed ourselves to briefly lament our own lack of a marriageable life-partner.

 The next day, I returned to work while A was off to explore the Shanghai Museum and other places around downtown.
 After sending her a text and not getting a reply for many hours, I assumed her dead and went on with my life.
 Haha.
 Just joshin'.
 She was fine, just caught up in her activities.

-The following Sunday morning, my friends from University M & K arrived for a few days from Beijing!
-We four Oregonians met up for brunch at La Creperie and had some REALLY good savory crepes, and sweet crepes, and cider, and coffee, and... oh man.
+The following Sunday morning, my friends from University, M & K arrived for a few days from Beijing!
+We four Oregonians met up for brunch at La Crêperie and had some REALLY good savory crepes, and sweet crepes, and cider, and coffee, and... oh man.
 Worth every fen (the Chinese dime... worth .02 cents in USD).

 The four of us, being our crazy selves.